Focus on Physicians:

 “Doctor, I feel like you just don’t have time for me anymore.”
 My 92-year-old patient Mr. Gray peered at me through his thick glasses, his bushy eyebrows knitted together.
 Mr. Gray was right.
 As the constraints of medical practice had tightened over recent years, time had become a limited commodity — and something I had lost control over.

-This article originally appeared on Doximity.com, where I was an Op-Med Fellow from 2022-2023.
+An earlier version of this article appeared on Doximity.com in 2023 where I was an Op-Med Fellow (2022-2023).

 “Doctor, I feel like you just don’t have time for me anymore.”